How to back up your Mac

 There's typically also an option to send or receive hard drives, if you have a large amount of data, to get you started or in the event you need to recover.

-BackBlaze, CrashPlan, and Carbonite, are all solid services that have been around for years.
+BackBlaze and Carbonite are solid services that have been around for years.

 What about iCloud, Dropbox, and Google Drive — can't you just use them?

-If BackBlaze, CrashPlan, or Carbonite are like disk cloning in the cloud, iCloud, Dropbox, Google Drive, and the other storage providers are like copying a few important files over.
+If BackBlaze or Carbonite are like disk cloning in the cloud, iCloud, Dropbox, Google Drive, and the other storage providers are like copying a few important files over.
 They're incredibly handy to keep things in sync and to restore a few files here and there if and when you need to, but if you lose your entire Mac, unless you've stored a disk image, you won't be able to simply restore and go back about your business.

 That said, most of them have free and cheap plans and are well worth using in addition to an online backup service because you can quickly and easily sync and recover files.